top of page

 is a gluten/allergen detection service dog able to work in an environment where gluten/allergen(s) may be present?

-Yes, based on the methods we use to train, where we present items, one at a time, to the dog, the dog will check the item and perform a trained indication behavior to indicate whether the item contains or does not contain the target scent (gluten/allergen(s)).
+Yes, based on the methods we use to train, where the handler present items one at a time to the dog, the dog will check the item and perform a trained indication behavior to indicate whether the item contains or does not contain the target scent (gluten/allergen(s)).

 If the owner suffers from anaphylaxis to an airborne allergen, then presumably their dog would need to indicate the presence of the allergen upon entering every new environment.
 This kind of scent detection may be possible to train, based on the work of the Vapor Wake dogs of Auburn University, however we do not train service dogs for this kind of task.